 ffmpeg platform allows you to use any video or audio feed with FFmpeg for various sensors in Home Assistant.

 ffmpeg process is broken, the sensor will be unavailable.
-To controll the ffmpeg process of sensor, use the service ffmpeg.start, ffmpeg.stop, ffmpeg.restart.
+To control the ffmpeg process of sensor, use the service ffmpeg.start, ffmpeg.stop, ffmpeg.restart.

 To add FFmpeg with noise detection to your installation, add the following to your

-# Example configuration.yaml entry binary_sensor: - platform: ffmpeg input: FFMPEG_SUPPORTED_INPUT
+# Example configuration.yaml entry binary_sensor: - platform: ffmpeg_noise input: FFMPEG_SUPPORTED_INPUT

 - input (Required): An FFmpeg-compatible input file, stream, or feed.